 Frugality does come natural to some people, but for a lot of us, it is something that we constantly work towards.
 This Frugal Living Checklist captures the TOP WAYS FRUGAL PEOPLE SAVE MONEY.

-Once you start doing these things for several months, it will become a habit and you’ll be one step closer to taking control of your finances.
+Once you start forming new habits and doing these things for several months, it will become a habit and you’ll be one step closer to taking control of your finances.
 These tips create savers in all of us!

 💰 What is Frugality